What Is Tear Gas, & What Does It Do To Your Body?

-Across the country, protesters are marching following the killing of George Floyd, a Black man, who was kneed in the neck by a white Minneapolis police officer.
+Across the US and around the world, protesters are marching following the killing of George Floyd, a Black man, who was kneed in the neck by a white Minneapolis police officer.
 Although the majority of these protests are peaceful, the police are meeting marchers with riot gear, rubber bullets, and flash grenades.
 They're also using tear gas in an attempt to disperse crowds.
 That's a big deal.

 Tear gas is a non-lethal chemical weapon that was previously used to force people out from behind barricades in warfare.
 It irritates the mucus membranes — the eyes, nose, and throat.
 According to a report from 2014 in The Atlantic, tear gas is designed for physical and psychological torture.
 One of the reasons police use it, according to the writer, is that it leaves behind no blood and no bruises, making it an image-friendlier way to disperse crowds than physical force.